-- Occasional class visitation An individual may visit a class to hear a lecture and/or discussion on a given topic.
-Consent of the program director and instructor are the only requirements for this option.
-Under this option, no fee is assessed and no record is made of the audit on the student's permanent record. - Recorded audit An individual may elect to audit a course with the intent of having this reflected on their permanent record.
-Under this option, there is the requirement of regular attendance and fulfillment of normal course obligations.
-To audit a course under this option, the student should follow these procedures: - a.
-Obtain approval from the director or dean of the program offering the course; - b.
-Be enrolled in the course as an auditing student no later than the beginning of the second class session; - c.
-Satisfy payment of the auditing fee for the course; - d.
-Complete course requirements at the "B-" level or above. - e.
-If the student satisfies these conditions, the course will be recorded on the student's permanent record as an audit.
+- Occasional class visitation.
+The student may visit a class to hear a lecture and/or discussion on a given topic.
+Consent of the program director and instructor are required for this option, under which no fee is assessed nor record made of the audit on the student's permanent record. - Recorded audit.
+The student may elect to audit a course with the intent of the audit being reflected on the student's permanent record.
+Under this option, regular attendance along with the fulfillment of normal course obligations are required.
+In order to audit a course under this option, the student must: - 1.
+Obtain approval from the director or dean of the program offering the course; - 2.
+Enroll in the course as an auditing student no later than the beginning of the second class session; - 3.
+Satisfy payment of the auditing fee for the course; - 4.
+Complete course requirements at the "B-" level or above. - 5.
+Once these conditions are satisfied, the course will be recorded as an audit on the student's permanent record.